 What is Boris Johnson’s Net Worth?

-Boris Johnson is a British politician who is the current Prime Minister of the United Kingdom and Leader of the Conservative Party.
+Boris Johnson is a British politician who was recently the Prime Minister of the United Kingdom and Leader of the Conservative Party.

 Johnson has earned his wealth through his speaking engagements, writing (he is the author of several books), real estate transactions and his careers in journalism and politics.